On the geodesic problem for the Dirichlet metric and the Ebin metric on the space of Sasakian metrics: Introduction

 The Calabi metric goes back to Calabi \cite{calabi1954space} and it was later studied by the first author in \cite{calabimetric} where its Levi-Civita covariant derivative is computed, it is proved that it is of constant sectional curvature, that $\H$ is then isometric to a portion of a sphere in $C^\infty(M)$ and that both the Dirichlet problem (find a geodesic connecting two fixed points) and the Cauchy problem (find a geodesic with assigned starting point and speed) admit smooth explicit solutions.

 The gradient metric was introduced and studied in \cite{calabimetric,calazheng}.
 Its Levi-Civita connection, geodesic equation and curvature are written down in \cite{calazheng}.
-In this paper, we continue to study the geometry of the gradient metric.
-We solve the Cauchy problem of geodesic equation for the gradient metric, so we prove it is locally well-posed, unlike the corresponding problem for the $L^2$ metric, which is known to be ill-posed.
+In this paper, we continue to study its geometry.
+We solve the Cauchy problem of its geodesic equation, so we prove it is locally well-posed, unlike the corresponding problem for the $L^2$ metric, which is known to be ill-posed.

 Actually, we define a more general metric, the linear combination of the three metrics on $\H$ we call \emph{combination metric} whose special instance is the \emph{sum metric}, i.e. the sum of the gradient and Calabi metrics.